 As you can see, the interest rates aren’t much different, though the 20-year mortgage does price a little bit lower than the 30-year fixed.

 The 20-year fixed is also a good alternative because you won’t break the bank making your mortgage payment each month.
+It’s a nice middle ground between 30 years and 15 years.

-But again, the payment will be higher than the 30-year payment, which could stretch you thin or limit what you can afford if you’re buying a home.
+But again, the monthly payment will be higher than the 30-year payment, which could stretch you thin or limit what you can afford if you’re buying a home.

 Go With a 20-Year Fixed Mortgage to Stay on Course